fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 EU:
 France 6%
-Germany 5% (Turkish mosques, Akhmadiyah)
+Germany 5% (Turkish mosques, Akhmadiyah, Pakistani mosque)

 Only 0.8% in USA. but many islamic universities and wordly-famous sheikhs are there.